Skip to content

 • Hover over segments for details (tag, quality, start, end, duration)

-• Cause tooltip: Hovering over suspect or bad segments shows the triggering rule(s) — e.g. Cause: null values, Cause: flatline, Cause: delta, null values — so you can immediately see why a segment was flagged
+• Reason tooltip: Hovering over suspect or bad segments shows the triggering rule(s) — e.g. Reason: null values, Reason: flatline @ 42.5000, Reason: delta, null values — so you can immediately see why a segment was flagged

 • Range selector buttons: 1d, 1w, 1m, All